Chelsea Vowel

-Education
+Education and personal life

 Vowel received a Bachelor in Education degree from the University of Alberta in 2000.
 After graduating, she taught in Inuvik, Northwest Territories, before returning to graduate with Bachelor of Law degree in 2009.

 After completing her law degree, she moved to Montreal, where she worked with Inuit youth who were in the foster care system, including those sentenced under the Youth Criminal Justice Act.
-In 2016, she returned to Alberta to begin a Masters program in Native Studies at the University of Alberta.
+She currently holds a BEd, LLB, and MA.